AlexAnarcho/LvlUp/readme.md

 ## Upcoming features
 * When starting for the first time, create a new worksheet with openpyxl and let the user specify the path.
-    * Give a default path for the user as well.
     * Format the newly created xlsx sheet nicely
-    * Let the user specify hours already invested in a certain skill, fill in other fields accordingly
-* Don't write a new daytime object if the entered amount is 0
 * Implement further graphs to visualize characteristics

 ## Bug fixes